ynux/snowflake_datavault/README.md

 5. generate the load table statements for staging `bin/generate_load_stg_tales.py` (with synthetic data, simple data types) OR get real data (TODO)
 6. Fill the staging tables with random data `./load_staging_tables.py` or sample data (TODO)
 7. Create the source-to-target-mapping (hub & sat metadata), manually
-8. generate statements to create hubs and sats (TODO)
+8. generate statements to create hubs, and create them : `bin/generate_create_hubs.py`, `./create_hubs.py`
+8. generate metadata to create sats, generate statements to create sats.
+This is done in two steps in case a user wants to manually change the attribute mapping.
+Then create the satellite tables.
+(TODO)
 9. Create link metadata, manually
 9. Create links
 10. Create load hubs statements